KarthikPrabhu23/CKA-2025/README.md

 ## 3. TLS Update in ConfigMap

 An NGINX Deploy named `nginx-static` is running in the `nginx-static` NS.
 It is configured using a CfgMap named `nginx-config`.
-- Update the nginx-config CfgMap to allow only TLSv1.3 connections.
+- Update the `nginx-config` ConfigMap to allow only TLSv1.3 connections.
 Re-create, restart, or scale resources as necessary.
+- Make the TLS immutable.
 - By using 1 command to test the changes:
 	- `curl --tls-max 1.2 https://web.k8s.local`
     - As TLSV1.2 should not be allowed anymore, the command should fail